-Do you want to either sell or retire a Mac that has a solid state hard drive (aka Flash Storage)?
+Do you want to either sell or retire a Mac that has a solid state hard drive (aka flash storage)?
 If so, it is prudent to securely erase the hard drive beforehand.
 Here are instructions on how to do this.
 This procedure will make all of your personal data inaccessible.
-During this process we will be enabling FileVault, which encrypts everything on your Mac’s hard drive.
-Then we will reformat the hard drive which prevents anybody from accessing anything that was stored on the hard drive.
+There are two stages of this process.
+In phase 1 we will be enabling FileVault, which encrypts everything on your Mac’s hard drive.
+Then, in phase 2, we will reformat the hard drive which prevents anybody from accessing anything that was stored on the hard drive.
+I break this process into two phases since phase 1 can be started with about 15 minutes of work but then it’ll take many hours to finish.
+Start phase 2 after phase 1 finishes.

 These instructions assume your Mac is using OS X Lion (aka OS X 10.7) or newer.